-If you're unable to click in a board under a door frame or architrave: Saw or shave off the lock using a chisel or plane.
-Glue the tongue using PVAC/wood glue (D3) and then fit the board(s).
+If you're unable to click in a board under for example a door frame or architrave: Saw or shave off the lock using a chisel or plane.
+Glue on the locking element using PVAC/wood glue (D3) and then fit the board(s).